zevaz13/NeuralCorrelatesofBilateralProprioception/EEG/README.md

 ## Preprocessing

 Preprocessing is implemented using **EEGLAB** and standard pipelines.
+Loading the data requires especific functions from BCI2000, I have included them in the external folder of the repository.

 Required EEGLAB plugins: